-During the summer last year, the Sarah West Recruitment team supported The National Citizen Service’s (NCS) programme, delivering a session to around 250 16 and 17-year-olds on Employability Skills.
+When we were more able to get to talk to groups face-to-face, the Sarah West Recruitment team supported The National Citizen Service’s (NCS) programme, delivering a session to around 250 16 and 17-year-olds on Employability Skills.
 We covered topics such as how to put a CV together and practical sessions looking at examples of good vs not so good CV’s.
-We then moved on to cover interview skills.

 How to put your first CV together sparked a lot of questions, so here are some of our hints and tips when you're staring at a blank piece of paper, not quite knowing where to start!